-Stopping and Leaving Vehicle:

-- 1. Stop unit fully with brake pedal.

-- 2. Place gear selector lever in "P".

-- 3. Apply parking brake.

-- 4. Turn ignition switch to OFF position and remove key.
+- Stopping and Leaving Vehicle:Stop unit fully with brake pedal. - 2.
+Place gear selector lever in "P". - 3.
+Apply parking brake. - 4.
+Turn ignition switch to OFF position and remove key.

-Note: When leaving the vehicle on an uphill or downhill, the vehicle should be "curbed" (front wheel positioned and pointed towards the curb so that the downhill momentum of the vehicle, should it roll, will force the tire against the curb).
+Note: When leaving the vehicle on an uphill or downhill, the vehicle should be "curbed" (see diagram).